About

 I am a writer, theatre artist, and audio producer in the Mountain South.

+Before that, I’ve worked as a Climate Solutions Fellow at Grist, and as a reporter with the Ohio Valley ReSource and WMMT 88.7 FM in Whitesburg, Kentucky.
 My freelance work has appeared in the BBC, NPR, Belt Magazine, and Scalawag Magazine, among others.
-I am a recipient of the Kristi Havens Memorial Fellowship for a residency at the Sundress Academy of the Arts in Oak Ridge, Tennessee.
-I have also produced radio stories on folk arts with Inside Appalachia, a project of West Virginia Public Broadcasting.
-I was also proud to work with the Black in Appalachia project as a production assistant on a documentary project concerning Knoxville artist Beauford Delaney.
+I have produced radio stories on folk arts with Inside Appalachia, a project of West Virginia Public Broadcasting.
+I was proud to work with the Black in Appalachia project as a production assistant on a documentary project concerning Knoxville artist Beauford Delaney.

 I like to tell stories about ghosts, memory, history, small town politics, labor, environmental disaster, getting lost in the woods, and being LGBTQ in the South.
 I cover Central Appalachia, but sometimes other places too.